MichaelSpl/QR-Code-Site/README-template.md

 If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

 **Note: Delete this note and the content within this section and replace with your own learnings.**

+I learned how to center div's and objects within div's.
+I also learned the various measurements used in CSS.

 ### Continued development